Notes on Painting

 16. Painting is an enactment of domestic activity.

-17. Paintings are mediated experiences that cause us to be more conscious of our surroundings.
+17. Paintings are mediated experiences that heighten consciousness.

-18. Painting is a way to expand the boundaries of reality.
+18. Painting, (a painting), is a way to expand the boundaries of reality.

 19. A painting is an object that functions as a window, a decoration and as a thing that can transform one’s surroundings and psychological state.